 Stunting story and severe food insecurity

-This Stunting Story and severe food insecurity affect nearly fifty percent of children in many South African rural villages.
+This stunting story and severe food insecurity affects nearly fifty percent of children in many South African rural villages.

 Roughly one in seven families in South Africa now suffer from “severe food insecurity,” according to Statistics SA; and the problem is getting worse not better.
 No one denies the stunting story-line that our lives have been knocked seriously out of kilter; but few it would seem can envisage a solution.

 Can balance be restored or must we simply accept the downward slide with continuing turmoil?
 Will the Big Bad Wolf just swallow both Little Red Riding Hood and her grandmother?
-Many thinks so.
+Many think so.

 Stunting Kwashiorkor

 The number of people suffering from severe food insecurity has more than doubled in the last few years.
-We are now faced with El Nino and the prospect of severe drought; adding to our misery.
+We are now faced with El Nino and the prospect of severe drought adding to their misery.
 It could not be worse.

 Food is still plentiful but purchasing nutritious meals is difficult for those living in rural villages and the urban poor.